Many external agencies offer grants, scholarships, fellowships, and loans to help students study abroad.

 $1,000 grants are available to Undergraduate, graduate, and post-graduate members of the Golden Key International Honour Society who are currently enrolled in a study abroad program or will be enrolled the academic year immediately following the granting of the award.
 The study abroad program cannot have been completed prior the application deadline date.

 ISA awards over $600,000 in grants and scholarships to participating students each year.
 In addition to those offered by ISA, scholarship opportunities are available through several host universities and outside organizations affiliated with ISA.

 The Japan Student Services Organization (JASSO) offers enhanced support programs for international students studying in Japan.
-JASSO offers scholarships to international students who are accepted by a Japanese university, graduate school, junior college, college of technology(4th grade or upper)or Professional training college (hereinafter refered to as "school(s)") under a student exchange agreement on a short-term basis which is between three to twelve months.
-Scholarships are usually in the form of a a stipend or around ¥80,000 per month.
+JASSO offers scholarships to international students who are accepted by a Japanese university, graduate school, junior college, college of technology(4th grade or upper)or Professional training college (hereinafter referred to as "school(s)") under a student exchange agreement on a short-term basis which is between three to twelve months.
+Scholarships are usually in the form of a stipend or around ¥80,000 per month.

 For women over 35 years of age.
 Grant can be used for study abroad programs.

 An American liberal arts university based in Rome, Italy, John Cabot has as its mission to create a community of both degree-seeking and visiting students.
 To recognize the importance of visiting students a limited number of scholarships are available to visiting study abroad students who qualify.
 Scholarships range from $500- $2,000.